klemola/matiasklemola.com/content/articles/typescript-runtime-safety.md

 The [Elm programming language][elm] is known for promising zero runtime exceptions.
 It’s a big promise to make.
 Consider third-party libraries: how in the world can you be sure that code authored by someone else is completely safe, so to speak?
 That’s only possible if the programming language authors carefully choose a limited set of operations that everybody adheres to.
 Curious about how Elm makes this possible?
 All libraries are pure Elm, retrieved from a central package registry that enforces the following:

 - Semantic versioning — a library will not compile if the semantic version is wrong.
-- Safety — libraries are written in Elm, so everybody’s code equally safe from exceptions.
+- Safety — libraries are written in Elm, so everybody’s code is equally safe from exceptions.
 - Any ultimate `Result`s in a library function will be handled by you — a lib can’t cause mayhem.
-You can also disregard any errors in the library, if it pleases you
+You can also disregard any errors in the library, if it pleases you.

 Elm has a runtime of its own that requires you to encode/decode (validate) all data that flows in an out of the application.
 Being a pure functional language, all functions in an app and libs deal only with values provided as their parameters and can only return descriptions of [side-effects], not trigger them.
 Every function has to have a meaningful return value.